lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 The oral sessions will be held in the Severo Ochoa Room within the University’s historic building (see figure below for details).
 Poster sessions and coffee breaks will take place in the arcaded courtyard.
 An additional space, the Rector Alas Room, will be available for talk preparation and other purposes.

 Wireless Internet access via the [Eduroam](https://www.eduroam.es/index.en.php) network will be available throughout all congress areas.
-If your institution is not part of the Eduroam network, please ask the organizers for alternative access with a username and password.
+If your institution is not part of the Eduroam network, please ask the organizers for alternative access.

 ![](https://raw.githubusercontent.com/lherzolite2024/lherzolite2024.github.io/refs/heads/main/imgs/salaSeveroOchoa.jpg)